drunomics/automatic-backups/README.md

    2. SFTP: By default dbs will be help for 180 days unless env:SFTP_DAYS_EXP is set to another value.
 After this expiration date only the files created on first day of the month will be kept.
 Public file won't expire because there will be just one backup for month.
 8. Ecryption/Decryption
-   1. By default, db backups are encrypted before they are uploaded to the 3rd party storage.
+   1. By default, db backups are not encrypted before they are uploaded to the 3rd party storage.
+In order to enable encryption add variable env:ENABLE_ENCRYPTION with value 1.
 In order to decrypt it, access to the platform.sh server is needed in order to get the secret password that was used to encrypt the file.
    2. Decryption command: openssl enc -${ENCRYPTION_ALG} -d -in /path/to/encrypted/file -out /path/to/save/decrypted/file -pass file:/path/to/password.